Posterior analysis of $n$ in the binomial $(n,p)$ problem with both parameters unknown -- with applications to quantitative nanoscopy: Asymptotic results

-In the following we present various existing asymptotic results for frequentist estimators and put them into perspective to Theorem \ref{result}, highlighting the differences of their respective asymptotic settings to the one described by the set $\mathcal{M}_{\lambda}$.

-Early estimators based on the method of moments and the maximum likelihood approach can be found in \cite{Haldane} and \cite{Blumen}.
-Their properties are further studied in \cite{OPZ}, where it is shown that the estimators for $n$, when both $n$ and $p$ are unknown and $p$ is small, are highly irregular and stabilized versions of the two estimators are proposed.
-Two estimators were introduced more recently in \cite{Gupta}: the first one is another modification of the method of moments estimator, and the second one is a bias correction of the sample maximum.
-The asymptotic behavior of these two estimators is also known.
-For the new moments estimator, $\hat{n}_{\mathrm{NME}}$, it holds that, as $k\to\infty$,
+For comparison, we briefly summarize existing asymptotic results for frequentist estimators.
+Early estimators for $n$ based on the method of moments and the maximum likelihood approach can be found in \cite{Haldane} and \cite{Blumen}.
+In \cite{OPZ}, it is shown that these estimators are highly irregular if $p$ is small and methods to stabilize them are proposed.
+More recently, two further estimators were introduced by \cite{Gupta}: another modification of the method of moments estimator, and a bias correction of the sample maximum.
+For the new moments estimator, $\hat{n}_{\mathrm{NME}}$, which depends on the choice of a tuning parameter $\alpha > 0$, it holds that